tdhoffman/tdhoffman.github.io/notes/spatial-asymp.md

 In this sense, the superpopulation is an infinite domain of which we've merely selected a "large enough" subregion; e.g., an analysis on the counties of the US assumes that the US extends infinitely in at least one direction.

 It turns out that the increasing-domain approach is actually how the results are formulated.
-Section 7.3.1 of Cressie is very dense, but the result in question boils down to Theorems 2 and 3 of Mardia and Marshall (1984):
+Section 7.3.1 of Cressie is very dense, but the result in question boils down to Theorems 2 and 3 of Mardia and Marshall (1984).
+He begins by showing increasing-domain asymptotic results for spatial parameters, and then around the midpoint of the section makes a turn by saying:

+_"It is worth reiterating that all of these results are for spatial-dependence parameters; the mean of the process has been assumed known and hence, without loss of generality, assumed to be zero.
+Often, most of the interest centers on the unknown mean parameters; the spatial-dependence parameters are important, but only in terms of efficient estimation of the mean parameters."_

+He continues to discuss a theorem (Mardia and Marshall, 1984) that proves consistency and asymptotic normality of maximum likelihood estimators for the mean and dependence parameters on an index set S, to which Cressie adds two assumptions that make it work in the spatial case.

 **Theorem 2.** Consider a Gaussian spatial process $Y \sim N_n(X\beta, \Sigma)$ where $\beta \in \mathbb{R}^p$ are mean parameters and $\gamma \in \mathbb{R}^k$ are spatial parameters.
 Let $\Sigma = \Sigma(\gamma)$ with eigenvalues $\lambda_1 \leq \dots \leq \lambda_n$, $\Sigma_i = \frac{\partial \Sigma}{\partial \gamma_i}$ with eigenvalues $|\lambda^i_1| \leq \dots \leq |\lambda^i_n|$, and $\Sigma_{ij} = \frac{\partial^2 \Sigma}{\partial \gamma_i \gamma_j}$ with eigenvalues $|\lambda^{ij}_1| \leq \dots \leq |\lambda^{ij}_n|$.